 This production contains scenes that some people may find distressing and includes the use of: gunshots, flashing lighting effects, theatrical smoke effects, and pyrotechnics.

-By: Richard Stilgoe, Charles Hart and Andrew Lloyd Webber.
-Based on Gaston Leroux's gothic novel
+By: Richard Stilgoe, Charles Hart, Andrew Lloyd Webber, based on the novel by Gaston Leroux

-Songs by: Music by Andrew Lloyd Webber, Lyrics by Charles Hart
+Songs by: Andrew Lloyd Webber (music) and Charles Hart (lyrics)

 Director: Harold Prince